kmiernik/Pyspectr/README.txt

 advantages over standard python3 shell, such as tab-completion with history search, input/outputs registry (as in Maxima or Mathematica), etc.  However, it is also possible to work with pydamm with the standard python3 shell.

+This package requires the following modules: numpy, matplotlib, lmfit